apache/apisix-website/website/blog/2022/01/17/apisix-kafka-integration.md

 <!--truncate-->

+## About Apache Kafka

 Apache Kafka is an open source stream processing platform managed by Apache, written in Scala and Java.
 Apache Kafka provides uniformed, high-throughput, low-latency functionality for real-time data processing.

 Apache Kafka's persistence layer is essentially a "massive publish/subscribe message queue following a distributed transaction logging architecture," making it valuable as an enterprise-class infrastructure for processing streaming data.
 It is used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

+## About Apache APISIX

+Apache APISIX is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.
+It not only has many useful plugins, but also supports plugin dynamic change and hot swap.

 ## Implementation: kafka-logger